Last updated March 2014

 Back to top

-McCowan LM, Dekker GA, Chan E et al (2009) Spontaneous preterm birth and small for gestational age infants in women who stop smoking early in pregnancy: prospective cohort study British Medical Journal; 338: b1081.
+McCowan LM et al, Spontaneous preterm birth and small for gestational age infants in women who stop smoking early in pregnancy: prospective cohort study, Br Med J; 338:b1081

-NICE (2010) Quitting smoking in pregnancy and following childbirth, NICE public health guidance 26
+National Institute for Health and Care Excellence, Quitting smoking in pregnancy and following childbirth, public health guidance 26, Lodnon NICE, 2010

 In this section